Skip to main content

 vim /etc/NetworkManager/conf.d/99-unmanaged-devices.conf

-Change to the following:
+Change the content to:

 [device-eth1-unmanaged]